moosemoose22/Timeline/landing.md

 "Select years" of "2015"

 2. That gave me around 4 pages of data.
-I copied and pasted the data into a spreadsheet which I exported as outputSpain.csv.
+I copied and pasted the data into a spreadsheet which I exported as [rawdata/ine/outputSpainIne.csv](rawdata/ine/outputSpainIne.csv).

 3. Parse the place data
 The place data has codes in them.